 You & Eats

 A non-academic cooking class series that focuses on simple, budget-friendly, whole-foods meals that allows students to develop culinary skills and also expand their knowledge of nutrition topics.
+Email eneptune@une.edu for more information.

 UNEFit